Châteaux of the Loire Valley

 Travel to the Loire Valley

 Depart from your local area in the UK and travel towards Dover for the ferry crossing to Calais.
-Arriving in Calais, continue through France, stopping in Rouen or similar for an overnight stop.
-The following morning, continue to your hotel in the city of Tours, your base for the next four nights.
+Arriving in Calais, continue through France, stopping for an overnight in the Rouen area.

 Visit the Château de Chambord.
 Although the largest of all the Loire Châteaux, it was in fact only used as a hunting lodge.
 The amazing architecture is reminiscent of a fairy-tale castle and it is one of the most recognisable château in the world.
 Don’t miss the spectacular staircase, the centre-point of the castle.
 Fine furnishings and tapestries were brought into the château temporarily to impress visiting dignitaries; otherwise it remained virtually empty, as it is today.

 It’s time to leave the Loire and return to the UK.
-Retrace your steps through France, stopping overnight en route back to Calais, where you will take a return ferry back to Dover before continuing home to your local area.
+Retrace your steps through France stopping for an overnight in Rouen, before travelling back to Calais, where you will take a return ferry back to Dover before continuing home to your local area.

 Ibis Tours City Centre ***